tomheston/fragility-metrics/FRAGILITY_METRICS.md

 4. Calculate DFI on the normalized table
 5. DFQ = DFI/n_relevant_normalized

-### 3.5 PFI — Percent Fragility Index ⭐
+### 3.5 PFI — Percent Fragility Index (updated November 2025) ⭐

-**Definition**: Proportion of the maximal admissible fixed-margin shift required to flip statistical significance in a matched or fixed-margin design.
+**Definition**: Proportion of the maximal admissible fixed-margin shift required to flip the McNemar significance classification in a matched-pair or fixed-margin 2×2 design.
-**Formula**: PFI = |x| / (N / 4), where **x** is the minimal fixed-margin perturbation (cell shift) required to change the significance classification.
+**Formula**: PFI = 4 × |x| / N, where x is the smallest continuous shift along the fixed-margin path (a+x, b−x, c−x, d+x) that changes the two-sided McNemar χ² p-value across the α = 0.05 boundary.
 **Range**: 0 to 1
-**Interpretation**: For PFI, **fr = PFI** (e.g., fr = 0.10 means the shift required to flip significance is 10% of the maximal possible fixed-margin cell movement).
+**Interpretation**: For PFI, fr = PFI (e.g., fr = 0.10 means that 10% of the theoretical maximum fixed-margin cell movement is sufficient to reverse the McNemar significance decision).
-**Advantages**: Correctly handles fixed-margin structures such as matched pairs, crossover symmetry, or stratified hypergeometric designs.
+**Advantages**:
+- Directly measures stability of the correct null hypothesis for matched designs (marginal homogeneity)
+- Uses the same significance test (McNemar χ²) for both baseline p-value and fragility path → eliminates test mismatch
+- Remains perfectly scaled and orthogonal to RQ (both use the N²/4 association geometry)
+- Provides intuitive interpretation in terms of discordant pair changes
-**Base metric**: x (minimal fixed-margin perturbation)
+**Base metric**: x (minimal fixed-margin perturbation along the McNemar path)
-**Note**: Use only when row and column margins are fixed by design, e.g., matched pairs, fixed 1:1 strata, crossover designs, and situations where both row and column totals are structurally fixed (hypergeometric model).
-Not comparable to FI/SFI/GFI metrics, which assume different underlying data-generating processes.
-PFI is required only in fixed-margin or matched designs; in all other settings, MFQ or GFQ should be used instead.
+**Note**: Use exclusively for matched-pair, crossover, or any 2×2 table in which both row and column margins are fixed by design (McNemar test is the appropriate significance test).
+For independent-sample 2×2 designs, use **GFQ** (gold standard, path-independent) or **MFQ** (fast approximation when N ≳ 5000).
+**PFI values are not numerically comparable to GFQ or MFQ** because they assess fragility under different null hypotheses (marginal homogeneity vs. independence) and different data-generating processes.

 ### 3.6 CFQ — Continuous Fragility Quotient ⭐